Teaching Assistantship Opportunities

 **Non PSL On-Line Courses**

-This is an introductory physiology course for students in the functioning of the human body.
-It is intended for students who have an interest in or a need for a basic course in Human Physiology.
-The course consists of weekly on-line lectures and an active learning component consisting of laboratory simulations (which the students have purchased along with the textbook).
+This is a required introductory physiology course for students in the functioning of the human body that is intended for Physician Assistant Program students as part of their required curriculum.
+The course is comprised of weekly on-line lectures and an active learning component consisting of live online office hours.

 Qualifications: The TA candidate will possess a strong physiological background, with an awareness of course objectives and basic physiology to the satisfaction of the course director.